pranitsh/keyflare/README.md

   - All Users: Change the line ```pytesseract.pytesseract.tesseract_cmd = r'C:\\\Program Files\\\Tesseract-OCR\\\tesseract.exe``` to ```pytesseract.pytesseract.tesseract_cmd = '/path/to/installation'"```
 6. In the keyflare directory (i.e. `/path/to/keyflare`), run ```poetry install``` (to install dependencies) and then ```poetry run python keyflare/main.py``` (to run KeyFlare)

-*I hope that KeyFlare may one day become an integral part of your workflow.*
+*I hope that KeyFlare may one day become an integral part of your workflow.* Thank you for your support!
+I look forward to your feedback and suggestions for future improvements. **<ins>Please share your feedback [here](https://forms.gle/dCxMQLN7YuAyHD2B8).**

 ## Documentation
 Help on module main: